-Note: A Space File request does not have its own link as it is directly tied to the Space.
+Note: A Space File request doesn't have its own link as it's directly tied to the Space.
 Space File requests can be removed from the Space and placed in the Space trash folder.

 - Click Request files on the right panel.

 - Select from an available folder where the uploaded files will live.